standardebooks/manual/8-typography.rst

 #.
 Abbreviations that are abbreviations of a single word, and that are not acronyms or initialisms (like :string:`Mr.`, :string:`Mrs.`, or :string:`lbs.`) are set with :html:`<abbr>`.

 	#.
-Abbreviations ending in a lowercase letter are set without spaces between the letters, and are ended by a period.
+Abbreviations ending in a lowercase letter are set without spaces between the letters, and have a trailing period.

 	#.
 Abbreviations without lowercase letters are set without spaces and without a trailing period.